vlandham/captain_z/out/captain_z.md

 "The thief is the one in trouble here not you," the first guard said with a mean looking smile.
 "She was trying to take that apple from you, right?"

 The old man's eyes flicked back and forth even faster.
 His breaths were short and close together.
-"Well, well, well...
-I wasn't paying much attention," he said finally.
+"Well, well, well… I wasn't paying much attention," he said finally.
 "I'll trust your word officers."

 Captain Z interrupted before the guards could respond.